Updated on Dec 6, 2022

-Once you find the database name you will need to export it.
+Once you find the database name, you will need to export it.
 The export process is also an easy one to handle, it will require however for you to access the phpMyAdmin application located in your cPanel service.

-There from the left vertical tree view you will need to locate the database name and to click on it.
+There, from the left vertical tree view, you will need to locate the database name and to click on it.

 Then you will be presented with the table view for your database.
 Here you will need to use the Export tool in order for your database to be properly exported.
-This tool is located in the top horizontal menu at the table view page.
+This tool is located in the top horizontal menu on the table view page.

 Once you press that button you will be redirected to the final exporting interface where you will need to simply click the Go button for the export process to begin.

-Then a file will be prompted for download and once the download is finished you will have a backup of your database on your local computer.
+Then a file will be prompted for download, and once the download is finished you will have a backup of your database on your local computer.
 Considering the fact that you have already downloaded the files of your website via the FTP service and also the database you are done with the backup of your website.